 The downstream slope was adequately covered with grass except for a few minor bare spots.
 One bare area was 3-foot by 3-foot next to a fence on the right side.
 Trees and brush were observed growing on the downstream slope at two areas on the middle-left embankment.
 Trees and brush were also observed near the left and right abutments.
-Some areas were unable to be thoroughly inspected due to dense vegetation, but the slope generally appeared hummocky throughout.
 Several encroachments were observed on the right side of the dam including landscaping, fencing, steps, and a wood deck.
 A landscaped area with trees and bushes was observed near the fence on the left end.
+The right side had one property with several saturated areas along the slope and at the toe.
+The wet areas are likely due to yard irrigation and poorly drained areas.
 The downstream slope was considered "Deficient" according to IDNR rating criteria.